Goal (ice hockey): Method of scoring

 Additionally, in many leagues, a goal does not count if a player from the attacking team has a skate or stick in the goal crease before the puck.
 The National Hockey League (NHL) abolished this rule starting in the 1999-2000 season after the disputed triple-overtime goal in the 1999 Stanley Cup Finals.
-Brett Hull of the Dallas Stars scored the series-clinching goal against the Buffalo Sabres.
-There are those who believe that video replay shows Hull's skate in the crease prior to the puck.
+Brett Hull of the Dallas Stars scored the series-clinching goal against the Buffalo Sabres with his left skate in the goal crease, but the play was not reviewed and Dallas was ultimately awarded the Cup.

 A goal may be awarded if a player would normally be awarded a penalty shot, but the opposing team had substituted a skater for a goaltender.
 In such rare cases, a goal is awarded rather than allowing a penalty shot attempt on an empty goal net.

 Credit for goals and assists

 Typically, the last player on the goal-scoring team to touch the puck before it goes into the net is credited with scoring that goal.
 Zero, one, or two other players on the goal-scoring team may also credited with an assist for helping their teammate to score the goal.
 If another player on the goal-scoring team touched the puck to help score the goal before the goal-scoring player touched it without an opposing player intervening (touching the puck in between), then that player gets an assist.
 If yet another player on the goal-scoring team also touched the puck before that without an opposing player intervening, then that player also gets an assist.

 For a hockey player, a goal or an assist credited to them is also considered a point; thus the number of goals scored by that player plus the number of assists for them equals the number of points for that player.
 However, a rule says that only one point can be credited to any one player on a goal scored.
 This means one player cannot be credited with a goal and an assist for the same goal scored; instead the player would only get credit for a goal and a different player may get credit for an assist, if applicable.
 It also means that one player cannot be credited with two assists for the same goal scored; instead the player would only get credit for one assist and a different player may get credit for the other assist, if applicable.

 Usually on a hockey team, forwards score the most goals and get the most points, although defensemen can score goals and often get assists.
 In professional play, goaltenders only occasionally get an assist, and only very rarely score a goal when the opposite net is empty (without a goaltender).